-The College of Technology has specific GPA requirements for graduation as shown in Table 3.1.
-Typically these mimic the University requirements.
+The College of Technology has a specific GPA requirement for graduation as shown in Table 3.1.
+It is the same as the University requirement.
 Also shown are the GPA requirements for probation and dismissal relative to the College's programs.
 Sections 3.2 thru 3.5 outline the policies and procedures relative to probation and dismissal.